CrisVillatoro/CrisVillatoro/README.md

 ### Hi there 👋
+I'm a Chemical-Environmental Engineer turned Data Scientist, with experience in industry, research, and the public sector.
+My love for data and abilities with statistics made me decide to turn into a data scientist, and I recently completed a data science bootcamp to sharpen my skills.

+While I enjoy working with all types of data, I have a particular passion for data visualization, which I find to be a powerful tool for communicating insights and inspiring action. 📈🌍 When I'm not diving into data, I enjoy exploring nature 🍃 and running.

+Let's connect and discuss how data can help us tackle complex challenges and create positive change!

+- 🔭 I’m currently working on a OMDENA project as a volunteer: Precision Millet Farming-Leveraging Geospatial Technology to Optimize Crop Selection and Yield
+- ⚗️ I’m currently learning SQL and more Python!

 <!--
 **CrisVillatoro/CrisVillatoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.